sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_monitoring.md

 }
 ```

+The default `monitoring.Panel()` configures a panel for your observable using recommended defaults, and provides a set of recommended customization options through [`ObservablePanel`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/monitoring/monitoring/README.md#type-observablepanel).

-Additional customizations can be made using `ObservablePanel.With()` and [`ObservablePanelOption`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/monitoring/monitoring/README.md#type-observablepanelopton).
+Additional customizations can be made to your observable's panel using `ObservablePanel.With()` and [`ObservablePanelOption`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/monitoring/monitoring/README.md#type-observablepaneloption).

 ### Add an alert